mui/mui-x/docs/src/pages/components/data-grid/getting-started/migration-v4.md

   +const columnHeaderDraggingClass = gridClasses["columnHeader--dragging"]
   ```

-- The constants referring to the column types were removed
+- The constants referring to the column types were removed.
   Their values can be hardcoded.

   ```diff